olopez94/DevOpsRoadmap/Operating System Concepts/Virtualization/02Virtualization.md

 This practice allows IT organizations to operate multiple operating systems, more than one virtual system and various applications on a single server.
 The benefits of virtualization include greater efficiencies and economies of scale.

 OS virtualization is the use of software to allow a piece of hardware to run multiple operating system images at the same time.
 The technology got its start on mainframes decades ago, allowing administrators to avoid wasting expensive processing power.

+## How virtualization works

+Virtualization describes a technology in which an application, guest OS or data storage is abstracted away from the true underlying hardware or software.